 You will then need to take an oath or make affirmation to confirm the affidavit is true.

 An oath is swearing the truth on a religious or spiritual belief.
 It can be made using a religious text, such as a bible, tanach or koran, but does not require one.
+You do not have to have a religious belief to swear an oath.

 An affirmation is a non-religious swearing of the truth.
+An affirmation may be taken using the following, or similar words:

 - name and personal or professional address